-This, more than any other track, chronicles the fractured relationship between the teenage Bruce and his blue collar father Doug.
+This, more than any other track, chronicles the fractured relationship between the teenage Bruce and his blue-collar father Doug.
 It’s all here, the inability to communicate in a meaningful way, the barely suppressed resentments, the sheer domesticity of their years-long feud over Bruce’s direction and future.

 I visited the house in Freehold where all this took place to get a better feel for the personal history represented in these lyrics.
 I stood outside the modest house and felt the resonance of too many frustrations and crushed hopes.
-I marveled at the determination that catapulted the young Springsteen out of this dreamless place and onto the global stage.
-I marveled also at the fact that having escaped into that wider world, he chose to come back with his own family.
+I marvelled at the determination that catapulted the young Springsteen out of this dreamless place and onto the global stage.
+I marvelled also at the fact that having escaped into that wider world, he chose to come back with his own family.
 Springsteen literally lives twenty minutes drive from his old house.

 I hear the guitars ringin’ out again

 Ringin’ on down Union Street

 I hear the lead singer shoutin’ out girl

 I wanna be a slave to the beat